Football clubs

 1905

-Cave, Austin & Co was a grocers company who had shops located throughout the south east.
-A team was reported to be playing games in 1905, presumably made up of employees, but did not seem to last more than a year.
+Cave, Austin & Co was a grocers company with shops located throughout the South East.
+A football team, presumably made up of employees, was reported to be playing matches in 1905, but it appears the side lasted no more than a year.

 Central United